drupallerina/docker-lamp/README.md

 docker-compose up -d
 ```

-This will build the required image and launch 2 docker container.
-One for apache2, php5 and additional development tools, and one containing a mysql server.
+This will build the required image and launch 3 docker containers.
+One for apache2, php5 and additional development tools, one containing a mysql server and one containing phpmyadmin.
+Your application will be available at http://172.17.0.1

 ## Configuration
 Since it is unknown where you will clone this repository to, the docker-compose.yml does not mount volumes by default.
 To mount your projects into your docker container, add the following to the docker-compose.yml: